 • Markers only — BeatEdit places markers but doesn't do anything with them.
 You still have to manually cut, trim, and arrange every clip by hand.

-• No auto-editing — no automatic clip placement, no speed ramps, no zoom effects.
+• No auto-editing — no automatic clip placement on the beat.
 It's a detection tool, not an editing tool.

 • No AI features — no mood detection, no intelligent clip matching.
 It gives you beat positions and nothing more.